bang-olufsen/create/Documentation/Interact.md

 On the client side, extensions should return an *interactDictionary* object, containing the client-side listing of the corresponding triggers and actions.
 This includes their names, custom icons, setup and preview functions.

 In addition, to allow Interact to automatically discover your interactDictionary, make sure to define the *data-namespace* attribute in the *.menu-screen* element of your extension.
-Client-side code for your extension should be contained within a self-invoked function whose name matches this attribute value.
+Client-side code for your extension should be contained within a self-invoked function (so that variables don't "leak" out of it) whose name matches this attribute value.
 You can see this in action in any of the Beocreate 2 system extensions.

 The following example shows the Sound extension's *interactDictionary* object, exposing the triggers and actions to the user interface: